imsempala/3D-Models/README.md

-This repository will contain CAD models that I have created.
-Some will be 3D printable, others will be projects that I have worked on.
+This repository will contain the work I've done over my career.